John of Thoresby: Life

 John set himself to remedy these problems as best he might.
 He had drawn up, in the form of a catechism, a brief statement of what he deemed to be necessary for salvation, comprising the articles of belief, the Ten Commandments, the Seven Sacraments, the Seven Deeds of Bodily and Ghostly Mercy, the Seven Virtues and the Seven Deadly Sins.
 The catechism was drawn up in Latin, for use of the clergy, and in rude English verse, translated from the Latin by John of Tavistock, a Benedictine of St. Mary's Abbey, York.
 Both Latin and English versions were issued from Cawood Palace in November 1373.

 The great differences between the sees of York and Canterbury were settled during John's time as archbishop.
 It was arranged that each primate should carry his cross erect in the province of the other; but, as an acknowledgement of this concession, Thoresby, within the space of two months, and each of his successors within the same period after his election, was to send a knight or a doctor of laws to offer in his name, at the shrine of St. Thomas of Canterbury, an image of gold to the value of £40, in the fashion of an archbishop holding a cross or some other jewel.
 It was at this time also, that Pope Innocent VI made, in Fuller's words, "a new distinction – primate of All England, and Primate of England: giving the former to Canterbury and the latter to York.
 Thus, when two children cry for the same apple, the indulgent father divides it betwixt them.
 Yet so that he giveth the bigger and better part to the childe that is his darling."

 The archbishop undertook much building work at York Minster.
+In 1360 he contributed £1810 sterling towards building a new choir.
 He was buried before the altar of the Virgin in the Lady Chapel, the "novum opus chori" which he had constructed.
 During Thoresby's archiepiscopate, Walter Skirlaugh, afterwards Bishop of Durham, was his private chaplain and William of Wykeham was a prebendary of York.
 It is possible that both Skirlaugh and Wykeham, widely seen as two of the greatest builders of the age, may have been greatly influenced by the works undertaken in the Minster by Archbishop Thoresby.